 Any administrative law expert will tell you that decisions by a public institution — UVM in my case — are viewed with extreme deference toward the institution on matters of reappointment and tenure.
 In fact, I have yet to find one case where the outcome was in favor of a grievant in a UVM reappointment dispute or tenure-related grievance.
 This despite a long history of targeting of teachers for political or other reasons.
 In fact, about 13 years before my case, Dawn Saunders was run out of the same department I was teaching in at UVM (and Harvey Salgo before her in the 1970s).
 Saunders had been part of the leadership that had just successfully unionized UVM’s faculty, and was at the same time a radical economics professor (like Salgo and me) at UVM (members of the Union of Radical Political Economics, just like me).
 The Saunders case, like mine, went to the Vermont Supreme Court, to no avail, despite top representation from Vermont attorney, Rich Cassidy.
 Administrative law, and no doubt UVM’s omnipresence in a small state, made it impossible to win.

-Despite showing that the statements made by the Chair in my case had no factual basis, under administrative law precedent these bodies still cannot substitute their judgement for that of UVM and its administrators (Chair and Dean).
+Despite what I believed shows that the statements made by the Chair in my case had no factual basis, under administrative law precedent these bodies still cannot substitute their judgement for that of UVM and its administrators (Chair and Dean).
 In fact, even if the Labor Relations Board or Supreme Court justices believed my arguments were correct (as some informed observers concluded, including a former Dean of the College of Arts & Sciences), the standard of review dictates they cannot substitute their judgement for that of UVM, a point UVM’s fixer lawyer reminded them of throughout the ordeal.

 But the Labor Relations Board and later Supreme Court justices had a smoking gun email written by the Chair of the department of economics where she revealed to another colleague that the “reason really why” (as opposed to other concocted reasons) I was being kicked out was because of the “content” of my classes.
 Clearly, as anybody could see, I was denied the right to teach controversial “content” even though I was well known for teaching the economics standard (neoclassical) model fully and fairly.
-The Chair’s claims to the contrary were all smoke and mirrors, coached by the lawyers to spin “content” into a completely different meaning.
-In deposing the Chair, I was able to show how this was pure nonsense, but they still continued to try to bury the truth.
+The Chair’s claims to the contrary I argue were all smoke and mirrors, coached by the lawyers to spin “content” into a completely different meaning.
+In deposing the Chair, I was able to I believe convincely show how this was pure nonsense, but UVM lawyers still continued to try to bury the truth.

 On the matter of academic freedom, therefore, the argument (and obvious truth of the denial of my right to freedom of expression as a teacher) was dead on arrival no matter how obvious (e.g., evidence in the record) it was that the chair was “out to get” me, as UVM’s Faculty Standards Committee members concluded (voting for my reappointment unanimously, and writing that I “had met the standard for reappointment”).
 The Dean, of course, ignored his own advisory committee and its vote for my reappointment the committee sent to him.
 The Dean makes the final decision and he sided with the Chair.